harbour/core/harbour/examples/superlib/readme.txt

     unzip SOURCE.ZIP

 3.) *nix users will need to convert original filenames to lowercase
-    and EOLs to native format, using this command: hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpaces=no "*.c"
+    and EOLs to native format, using these commands: hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpaces=no "*.c"
     hbformat -lFCaseLow=yes -nEol=0 -lIndent=no -lCase=no -lSpaces=no "*.prg"